Note: This page is intended to contain a complete list of all

 Andreae & Warren, hence the acronym: “CLAW,” from their initials. ↑

 - Sea Ice / Evaporation Feedback.
-Decreased polar ice cover (Arctic & Southern Ocean)
+Decreased polar sea ice coverage (Arctic & Southern Ocean)

 increases water evaporation, cooling the ocean by evaporative heat loss (but see also